 This is the toughest one.
 I do have friends and family asking for tickets and I do feel awkward and uncomfortable asking them to pay.
 Every year this is a struggle for the whole team.

 The solution we have is that we can all invite three friends, and that’s it.
 These tickets are generally reserved for family and really close friends and are gone months in advance.
-To all my other friends I have to explain how if we would invite all our friends for free there would be a few thousand non-paying guest and we would go bankrupt.
+To all my other friends, I have to explain how if we would invite all our friends for free there would be thousands of non-paying guests and we would go bankrupt.

 And look at it this way: Would I give you a €500 gift for your birthday?
 Or even a €100 gift?
-Do we even know each other’s birth dates?
+Do we even know each other’s birthdays?
 If not, please support your friend and buy a ticket.

 We’d love to see you at our event, but somehow we need to generate some revenue, and the best way to do that is to charge for our tickets.

-So, head over to our TNW2017 conference site and make that investment into your future.
+So, head over to our TNW2019 conference site and make that investment into your future.
 It will be worth it.